xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-020.md

 };
 ```

-Then use this private key to encrypt the serialized scene data, and upload it from the client to cloud storage such as Firebase or AWS S3:
+Then use this private key to encrypt the serialized scene data, and upload it from the client to cloud storage such as [firestore] or AWS S3:

 ```ts
 // @see https://github.com/excalidraw/excalidraw/blob/7f66e1fe897873713ba04410534be2d97b9139af/excalidraw-app/components/ExportToExcalidrawPlus.tsx#L42